dflemin3/approxposterior/doc/bayesopt.rst

 .. code-block:: python

   # Run the Bayesian optimization!
-  soln = ap.bayesOpt(nmax=numNewPoints, tol=1.0e-3, seed=seed, verbose=False,
+  soln = ap.bayesOpt(nmax=numNewPoints, tol=1.0e-3, kmax=3, seed=seed, verbose=False,
                      cache=False, gpMethod="powell", optGPEveryN=1, nGPRestarts=2,
                      nMinObjRestarts=5, initGPOpt=True, minObjMethod="nelder-mead",
                      gpHyperPrior=gpUtils.defaultHyperPrior, findMAP=True)

-Note that in this step, we did several things that are worth pointing out.
-First, the `soln` dictionary returned by ap.bayesOpt contains several parameters, including the solution path, `soln[thetas]`, and the value of the function at each theta, `soln[vals]`.
+The :py:obj:`soln` dictionary returned by ap.bayesOpt contains several parameters, including the solution path, :py:obj:`soln["thetas"]`, and the value of the function at each theta, :py:obj:`soln["vals"]`, along the solution path. :py:obj:`soln["thetaBest"]` and :py:obj:`soln["valBest"]` give the coordinates and function value as the inferred maximum, respectively.

-`soln[thetaBest]` and `soln[valBest]` represent the coordinates and function value as the maximum, respectively.
+This Bayesian optimization routine will run for up to nmax iterations, or until the best solution changed by <= tol for kmax consecutive iterations.

-Second, we this Bayesian optimization until either nmax iterations were ran or the best solution changed by <= tol = 1.0e-3.
-In this case, only 9 iterations were run, so the solution converged at the specified tolerance.
-Additionally, by setting optGPEveryN = 1, we re-optimized the GP hyperparameters each time ap added a new point to its training set.
-Keeping optGPEveryN to low values will tend to produce more accurate solutions as, especially for early iterations, the GP's approximate function can change quickly as it gains more information as the training set expands.
+In this case, only 9 iterations were ran, so the solution converged at the specified tolerance.
+Additionally, by setting optGPEveryN = 1, we re-optimized the GP hyperparameters each time :py:obj:`approxposterior` added a new point to its training set by maximizing the Expected Utility function.
+Keeping optGPEveryN to low values will tend to produce more accurate solutions as, especially for early iterations, the GP's posterior function can change quickly as it gains more information as the training set expands.

-Third, in addition to finding the Bayesian optimization solution, we set `findMAP=True` to have :py:obj:`approxposterior` also find the maximum a posteriori (MAP) solution.
+In addition to finding the Bayesian optimization solution, we set :py:obj:`findMAP=True` to have :py:obj:`approxposterior` also find the maximum a posteriori (MAP) solution.
-That is, the :py:obj:`approxposterior` identified the maximum of the approximate function learned by the GP.
+That is, the :py:obj:`approxposterior` identified the maximum of the posterior function learned by the GP.
 This optimization is rather cheap since it does not require evaluating the forward model.
-Since :py:obj:`approxposterior`'s goal is to have its GP actively learn an approximation to the objective function, its maximum should be approximately equal to the true maximum.
+Since :py:obj:`approxposterior`'s goal is to have its GP actively learn an approximation to the objective function, its maximum should be approximately equal to the true maximum. :py:obj:`soln` contains the MAP solution path, :py:obj:`soln["thetasMAP"]`, the value of the GP posterior function at each theta along the MAP solution path, :py:obj:`soln["valsMAP"]`, the MAP solution, :py:obj:`soln["thetaMAPBest"]`, and the GP posterior function value at the MAP, :py:obj:`soln["valMAPBest"]`.

-Below, we'll compare the Bayesian optimization and MAP solution paths contained in `soln`.
+Below, we'll compare the Bayesian optimization and MAP solution paths contained in :py:obj:`soln`.

 5) Compare :py:obj:`approxposterior` BayesOpt, MAP solution to truth: